pyprojectx/pyprojectx/docs/docs/config/tools.md

 [tool.pyprojectx]
 main = ["pdm==2.11.2", "ruff==0.1.11", "pre-commit==3.6.0", "px-utils==1.0.1"]
 ```
-Be aware that this will only lock the versions of the tools, [but not their dependencies](/dev-dependencies/#the-unreliable-pip-install)!
+Be aware that even with a fixed version, [tools can break at future installs](/dev-dependencies/#the-unreliable-pip-install)!